IAEA-NDS/endf-parserpy/README.md

 You can make modifications to these fields and then produce a new ENDF file:
 ```
+endf_dic[3][1]['AWR'] = 53.47624
 parser.writefile(endf_file + '.writeback', endf_dic)
 ```
+Please note that the ENDF dictionary (listing all MF/MT sections of the file) in MF1/MT451 is not automatically updated.
+To update it according to the effected changes, use the `ExtEndfParser` instead of the `BasicEndfParser` class (see also next section).

 The following subsections provide short code snippets for common operations or interactions with ENDF files.